Supersheep50/hey-look-listen-quiz/README.md

 __HLL Logo__

   - Featured at the top left of the page, the HLL logo lets users know the name of the quiz and podcast.
 To the right of the logo a title is also included in case users are not familair with the podcast.
-Clicking the logo brings you to the Spoityf homepage of our podcast.
+Clicking the logo brings you to the Spotify homepage of our podcast.

 ![Logo](/assets/images/hll-logo.jpeg)